Unreal-Dan/RekordBoxSongExporter/README.md

 # RekordBoxSongExporter
 A hack for Rekordbox (Windows 64bit ONLY) to export played tracks for integration with OBS

+NOTE: This does **NOT** poll the rekordbox database, this directly hooks rekordbox
+      which means your track listings will update in realtime in about ~2 seconds

 Simply configure the paths in the program, compile it, and run the Launcher.

 The Launcher will launch RekordBox and inject a module which hooks a function,